RisvanDirza/risvandirza.github.io/_pages/year-archive.md

 {% include base_path %}

+* **15.07.2022:** Our Abstract, "Optimal Resource Allocation in a Subsea Oil Production Network Using Distributed Feedback-Optimizing Control Based on Primal Decomposition", is accepted for oral presentation in American Institute of Chemical Engineers (AIChe) Annual Meeting, 13-18 November 2022.
+Phoenix, United States of America.
+* **05.07.2022:** Our Innovation Project Proposal, "Oil and Gas Production Optimization Case Studies based on Real Plant Design Structure", is approved and granted for 6 months, and partnering with AkerBP.
 * **18.06.2022:** Our Journal Paper, "Experimental Validation of Distributed Feedback-based Real-Time Optimization in a Gas-lifted Oil Well Rig", is accepted for publication in Control Engineering Practice.
 * **08.04.2022:** Our Peer-reviewed Conference Paper, "Systematic Pairing Selection for Economic-oriented Constraint Control", is selected for oral presentation in The 32nd European Symposium of Computer-Aided Process Engineering [(ESCAPE 32)](https://escape32.inp-toulouse.fr/en/index.html): 12th - 14th of June 2022 in Toulouse, France.
 * **06.04.2022:** The first initial submission of our Peer-reviewed Conference Paper, "Real-time Optimal Resource Allocation using Online Primal Decomposition", is accepted in The 13th IFAC Symposium on Control, Optimization and Automation in Mining, Mineral and Metal Processing [(IFAC MMM)](https://ifacmmm2022.org/), and is selected for oral presentation : 15th - 17th of August 2022 in Montreal, Canada, and we start working on the final version since now.